James Reimer: Personal life

 Reimer was born in Arborg, Manitoba, to parents Harold and Marlene Reimer.
 His father owns a business moving homes.
 He graduated from Morweena Christian High School in his hometown.
-His favorite hockey team growing up was the Toronto Maple Leafs and his favourite player was Ed Belfour.
+His favourite hockey team growing up was the Toronto Maple Leafs and his favourite player was Ed Belfour.
 Reimer met his wife, April, at a junior hockey game in Moose Jaw, Saskatchewan.
 The couple has two daughters who were born in 2017 and 2019 in Fort Lauderdale, Florida while Reimer was a member of the Panthers.

 Reimer is a practicing Christian, giving credit to God as a big part of his mental game.
 Citing his Christian faith, Reimer chose not to wear a pride-themed jersey during warmups before a game on March 18, 2023.
-Reimer issued a statement reading, in part, "In this specific instance, I am choosing not to endorse something that is counter to my personal convictions which are based on the bible, the highest authority in my life.
+Reimer issued a statement reading, in part, "In this specific instance, I am choosing not to endorse something that is counter to my personal convictions which are based on the Bible, the highest authority in my life.
 I strongly believe that every person has value and worth, and the LGBTQIA+ community, like all others, should be welcomed in all aspects of the game of hockey."
-Brian Burke said that he was "extremely disappointed" with Reimer's decision.